Computed attributes allow dynamic position attributes modification. Most common use cases for computed attributes:

-There is list of "standard" attributes with predefined types, but it is also possible to use your own.
+You can pick from a list of standard attributes with predefined types, but it is also possible to define your own custom attribute.

-Expression is the heart of computed attributes functionality.
-It uses very flexible JEXL Syntax to compute result.
+Expression is the core of computed attributes feature.
+It uses a very flexible JEXL syntax to compute the result.

-Empty result of computation (null, but not the empty string) will not be stored to position and will clear any existing attribute with the same name.
+An empty result of computation (null, but not an empty string) will not be stored to position and will clear any existing attribute with the same name.

 Using undefined variables will create warning messages in the log.
 If you are not certain that the device always reports an attribute, then it is recommended to wrap it in a ternary operator to check if the value is present.
 A ternary operator is a conditional check with examples for this shown below.